Night Safari, Singapore: Notable animals

+Presentations

-The "Creatures of the Night Show" is a performance presented by the animals in the Night Safari.
+The "Creatures of the Night" presentation is a performance presented by the animals in the Night Safari.
 A binturong shows off its ability to hang upside down with its prehensile tail, a spotted hyena displays its powerful jaws and otters spread awareness to recycle reusable items.

 Cultural performances are a regular feature at the safari, and include tribal dances, blowpipe demonstrations and fire eating displays.